NithyaSriVenkatesh/fixed_wing_swarm/README.md

 # 🛩️ SwarmUAV: Decentralized Motion Planning for Fixed-Wing Drones

-> A modular SDK and simulation framework for group-based autonomous navigation using Artificial Potential Field (APF) methods.

 ## 🧠 Overview

 **SwarmUAV** implements a **decentralized swarm coordination system** for fixed-wing UAVs.
 It supports real-time decision-making based on local sensing and Artificial Potential Fields (APFs) to enable smooth navigation, obstacle avoidance, and group behaviors without central control.